Suggestions and Complaints

 - Within twelve months of the incident that caused the problem

 - After twelve months of the incident only if you could not have known about the issue within the initial twelve months

-Complaints should be addressed to Lisa Winney, our Organisational Manager who is responsible for handing all complaints.
-Alternatively, you may ask for an appointment with her in order to discuss your concerns.
+Complaints should be addressed to Julie Taylor, our Complaints Lead who is responsible for handing all complaints.
 She will explain the complaints procedure to you and will make sure that your concerns are dealt with promptly.
-These can be put in writing to our practice address, taken over the telephone or emailed to bhccg.MileOakMedicalCentre@nhs.net It is a great help if you can be as specific as possible about your complaint.
+All complaints need to be in writing to our practice address or our secure online via our contact form.
+It is a great help if you can be as specific as possible about your complaint.

 Under regulations introduced in April 2009 you can, if you prefer, or if you do not feel your complaint has been dealt with satisfactorily at Practice level, either write directly to NHS England, PO Box 16738, Redditch, B97 9PT, or telephone on 0300 311 22 33 (Mon to Fri 8am to 6pm, excluding English Bank Holidays), or electronically by using the commissioning board’s email address email@example.com

 We shall acknowledge your complaint within two working days and aim to have looked into your complaint within ten working days of the date when you raised it with us.
 If the complaint is complicated things may take a bit longer but we will of course keep you advised.
 We shall then be in a position to offer you an explanation, or a meeting with the people involved.

 When we look into your complaint we shall aim to: